-Although the introduction of VAT could have caused challenges for the market due to reduced consumer spending, the retail sector in Riyadh saw increased sales activity in the first quarter, outlines JLL's Q1 2018 Riyadh Real Estate Market Overview report.
+Although the introduction of VAT could have caused challenges for the market due to reduced consumer spending, the retail sector in Riyadh saw increased sales activity in the first quarter, outlines JLL's Q1 2018 Riyadh Real Estate Market Overview report

-Government data shows point of sale transactions in Riyadh over the first 2 months of 2018 were 32 per cent higher compared to the same period last year.
 In addition, the value of retail sales also increased by 5% over the same period as 'Shoppertainment' continues to be a hot topic in the retail industry, with the opening of the first cinemas in Riyadh expected in Q2 2018.
 Despite these positive signs, rents and vacancies continued to soften owing to lower consumer purchasing power and the continued departure of expatriates.

 "The retail sector in Riyadh witnessed minimal effect from the introduction of VAT in Q1 2018, given its relatively low level of just 5%.
 Many retailers absorbed some of the price increases rather than passing the tax on to consumers," said Engr.
 Ibrahim Al Buloushi, Country Head, KSA, JLL.